Learn Through Work

 Clinical: Like an internship, clinical opportunities are most often part of health career prep programs, where students observe and treat patients with oversight from a professional.

-Co-Op: A cooperative education experience, commonly known as a “co-op”, provides academic credit for structured job experience (that includes some classroom-based education).
+Co-Op: A cooperative education experience, often referred to as a “co-op”, provides academic credit for a structured job experience (including some classroom-based education).
 Students are generally paid by their employer for work time and graduate with significant work experience.

 Pre-Apprenticeship: A program where students learn basic technical and job-readiness skills for designated apprenticeable occupations or industry sectors, to prepare them for a Registered Apprenticeship.
 Pre-apprenticeships combine time in a classroom or lab setting with worksite visits, job shadowing, or other activities that help students learn about the work environment.
 Credit for the “classroom” instruction may apply to the student’s registered apprenticeship program.

 Internship: A paid or unpaid position where a person can work in an organization to gain professional experience.
 Students may earn high school or college credit for internships.